wmelon84/book-notes/the-pragmatic-programmer.md

  - The team works on more than just new features.
 Some possible examples include:
    - Old Systems Maintenance: there’s likely maintenance work needs to be done.
-   - Process Reflection and Refinement: continuous improvement can only happen when you take the time to look around, figure out what’s working and not, and then make changes
+   - Process Reflection and Refinement: continuous improvement can only happen when you take the time to look around, figure out what’s working and not, and then make changes.
    - New tech experiments: put tasks on the schedule to try the new things and analyze results.
    - Learning and skill improvements: many skills are more effective when spread team-wide.
 > Tip 85 Schedule It to Make It Happen